mikex86/scicore/thesis/thesis.md

 where $a_j^{[l]}$ is the activation of the $l$-th layer of the $j$-th neuron, $g^{[l]}$ is the activation function of the $l$-th layer, $w^{[l]}$ is the weight matrix of the $l$-th layer, $b_j^{[l]}$ is the bias of the
 $j$-th neuron of the $l$-th layer, and $n^{[l-1]}$ is the number of neurons in the previous layer.
-The weight matrix is organized such that the weight at $w_jk$ is the weight of the connection from the $k$-th neuron of the previous layer to the $j$-th neuron of the current layer.
+The weight matrix is organized such that the weight at $w_{jk}$ is the weight of the connection from the $k$-th neuron of the previous layer to the $j$-th neuron of the current layer.

 An astude observer might notice that this is mathematcally equivalent to the definition of a matrix multiplication, and indeed, the activation of a layer can be calculated as a matrix multiplication/dot product of the activations of the previous layer and the weight matrix of the current layer, plus the bias vector of the current layer: